kuanchihwang/atm-sci-container/README.md

     make build-atm-sci [VERSION=...]
 [COMPILER=...]
 [MPI=...]
     ```

+3. Alternatively, you can simply run the `make-all.sh` shell script, which will build all possible combinations and variants in one go.
+This can take several hours to complete.

-3. Clean up the built and dangling container images.
+4. Clean up the built and dangling container images.
+The `clean-hpc` target will clean the `hpc-container` variant, while the `clean-atm-sci` target will clean the `atm-sci-container` variant.
+The `clean` target will clean both.

     ```shell
     make clean
+    make clean-hpc
+    make clean-atm-sci
     ```